GSA/fpki-guides/pages/fpki_truststores.md

 ## How do I fix certificate validation looping in the Windows operating systems?

 **Certificate validation looping** occurs when a certificate validates past the FCPCA Trust Anchor.
-This issue can be caused by a misconfigured Trust Store and may be OS-specific (e.g., Microsoft CAPI uses the certificate path with the most information against which certificates are validated in the Microsoft Trust Store).
+This issue can be caused by a misconfigured Trust Store, or it may be OS-specific (e.g., Microsoft CAPI uses the certificate path with the most information against which certificates are validated in the Microsoft Trust Store).
 Because the FCPCA is cross-certified with the Federal Bridge Certificate Authority, it is possible that a Federal Government certificate could validate to a commercial Trust Store.

 To fix certificate validation looping, do this: